Precious Treasures currently has openings for infants, toddlers, and school-aged children. Join us!

 Precious Treasures has many differences from "traditional family child care", the most obvious being we are the only child care we've found that travels with the children regularly.
 We all get into my minivan 3-4 times a week and go out to a variety of educational and recreational experiences, all specifically chosen for the children in my care at that time.
 We may leave for a few hours or for the day, but we do travel.
 That way, your child obtains life experiences versus just looking at the same four walls and the same "stuff" each day.

 Please note, the day revolves around the children.
 If children are not able to go out and have a good time (teething, cranky, time change, etc.), if the weather isn't right (too hot, too cold, too wet, etc.), or if anything else comes up that makes it better for us to remain home, we do.
-At Precious Treasures, the health and safety of the children in our care is our number one priority.
+At Precious Treasures, your children are our number one priority.

 Please be sure you are all right with the Director driving your child before contacting Precious Treasures.

-Please note -- for those wanting evening care (care after 530P), we will remain at the facility.
+Please note -- for those wanting evening care (care after 6P), we will remain at the facility unless you have preapproved special event attendance.

 Studies show children should remain in childcare as long as possible because...